Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Appendix A: Coarse-graining realistic proofreading schemes

 This system can be treated as a heterogeneous continuous-time random walk~\cite{grebenkov2018heterogeneous} with Markovian (albeit not constant-rate) transitions on a simplified coarse-grained network of states.
 We can define the splitting probabilities $p_c, p_w$ for transitioning out of the R into the RC$^*$ or RW$^*$ states respectively.
 Specifically, $p_c$ is the probability for a particle starting in the initial (green) state to first reach the compound state RC$^*$ before it ever reaches state RW$^*$.
 We can also define the probability $p_{pc}$ that a particle in the RC$^*$ macrostate will first transition to the elongated state, before a release occurs, and the probability $p_{uc} = 1-p_{pc}$ for the opposite case.

 With these definitions, we can proceed using the same analysis as before.
-Consider each transition out of a state as the roll of a weighted dice.
-The probability that the system passes through the RC$^*$ state and results in elongation is $p_c p_{pc}$.
+Consider each individual `interaction' event with no intermediate returns to the initial state.
+The probability that an interaction passes through the RC$^*$ state and results in elongation is $p_c p_{pc}$.
 The probability that it passes through the RC$^*$ state but results in release is $p_c p_{uc}$.

-The error rate $f$ and the number of excess transitions over the energy-consuming pathway $\left<n\right>$, can then be written as:
+The error rate $f$ and the number of excess transitions over the energy-consuming pathway $\left<n\right>$, can then be written analogously to Eq.~\ref{eq:avgn},~\ref{eq:fidelity}:

 We note that the scheme in Fig.~\ref{fig:genscheme}A is equivalent to a substrate-selective Michaelis-Menten enzymatic reaction.
 For such reactions, the accuracy has previously been expressed as a ratio of the catalytic efficiencies $k_\text{cat}/K_\text{m}$ for the cognate versus noncognate substrates~\cite{johansson2012genetic,lovmar2006rate}.
-The error rate in Eq.~\ref{eq:fngeneral} is directly equivalent to such an expression.
+The error rate in Eq.~\ref{eq:fgeneral} is directly equivalent to such an expression.